dvdmgl/django-pg-fts/docs/tutorial.rst

 Ranking results
 ...............

-To rank results in case of multiple dictionaries, use the appropriate :class:`~pg_fts.aggregates.FTSRankDictionary`, :class:`~pg_fts.aggregates.FTSRankCdDictionary`
+To rank results in case of multiple dictionaries, use the appropriate :class:`~pg_fts.ranks.FTSRankDictionary`, :class:`~pg_fts.ranks.FTSRankCdDictionary`

 Works like the Single Dictionary but with Multiple lookups